Taeseong-Han/ECGNoiseQuantification/README.md

 ## 📄 License and Citation

-The software is licensed under the Apache License 2.0.
+The software is licensed under the MIT License 2.0.
 Please cite the following paper if you use this code:

 ```bibtex